snltd/SexyMF/README.md

 	POST svc=apache&prop=start/project http://host:9206/smf/@/svccfg/delprop HTTP/1.1

-If the operation succeeds the user receives a 200 header and a JSON object containing the string `command complete`.
+If the operation succeeds the user receives a 200 header and a JSON object containing the string `Command complete`.

-Once a property is changed or added, you should issue a `svcadm refresh` command to put the new value in the service's environment.
+Once a property is changed or added, you need to issue a `svcadm refresh` command to put the new value in the service's environment.

 A missing or unsupported command results in a 404 error.